Assemblage Artists Who Taunt the Mood and Perception

 Featured images: Jean Tinguely, image via metamekanix; Jean Tinguely – The Final Collaboration with Yves Klein, 1988, image via kunsthal.nl.

 Marcel Duchamp and the Readymades

-His urinal and bicycle wheel were radical, to the point where they changed the way we understand art making, art display, and art in general.
-Marcel Duchamp was the arrogant inventor of a kind, an integral part of the past century’s history and beyond, the father of readymades as the new, indisputable artworks.
+His urinal and bicycle wheel were radical, to the point where they changed the way we understand art-making, art display, and art in general.
+Of course, we are talking about Marcel Duchamp, the arrogant inventor and one of the greatest assemblage artists in the art history, an integral part of the past century’s art and beyond, the father of readymades as the new, indisputable artworks.
 The very first such work was the infamous Bicycle Wheel – an actual bicycle wheel put on a stool upside down and proclaimed art just because he said so.
 Unfortunately, since it was never submitted for any art exhibition, the piece was eventually lost.
-But Marcel Duchamp’s motto, Craftsmanship over aesthetics, was widely accepted as the basis for many movements to follow, including Fluxus, Arte Povera, Neo Dada.
+But Marcel Duchamp’s motto, Craftsmanship over aesthetics, was widely accepted as the basis for many movements to follow, including Fluxus, Arte Povera, Neo-Dada.

 Featured images: Marcel Duchamp, image via jakeorr.co.uk; Marcel Duchamp – Bicycle Wheel, 1913, image via imageobjecttext.com.